Bestme-admin/next.js/docs/basic-features/data-fetching/incremental-static-regeneration.md

   try {
     // this should be the actual path not a rewritten path
     // e.g. for "/blog/[slug]" this should be "/blog/post-1"
-    await res.revalidate('/path-to-revalidate')
+    // remember, if you enabled "i18n" you would need to prefix each locale
+    // e.g. /blogs/[slug].js would only update the default locale, to update other locales,
+    // the path should be "/your-locale/blogs/[slug].js" for each of the desired locles to update. await res.revalidate('/path-to-revalidate')
     return res.json({ revalidated: true })
   } catch (err) {